 7. Cleveland Metroparks – Lots of People Means Lost Treasures

 The Cleveland Metroparks system is another one of the unlikely pubic park systems in the State of Ohio which demonstrates Ohio’s uncommonly positive attitude towards metal detecting.
 It is 23,700-acres of land separated into 18 total reservations located in the famous city of Cleveland.
-Although, there are some additional restrictions which the city of Springfield does not have such as requiring a permit to metal detect.
+Although, there are some additional restrictions which the city of Springfield does not require a permit to metal detect.
 The process takes two weeks and comes with a list of further restrictions for the use of the metal detecting equipment within the park.
 The permits expire at the end of every year and therefore need to be renewed.

-To obtain a permit you will need to contact/visit the
+To obtain more information contact/visit the

 Cleveland Metropolitan Parks, Administration Office, Division of Activity Permits at